Competent and comprehensive, DM Disk Editor and Data Recovery Software has a powerful free option that is upgradable for business/pro use.

 Before purchasing, the developer recommends using the free edition to "make sure you are able to recover and open necessary files."
 DMDE Free Edition can recover up to 4000 files at a time which makes it useful in small scale recovery jobs.
 This is less useful for recovering disks and partitions, however, which is where the paid options come in.

-The tool supports NTFS, FAT formats, exFAT, Ext formats, HFS+/HFSX, ReFS, APFS, and can both scan and manage partitions in these formats.
+The tool supports NTFS, FAT formats, exFAT, Ext formats, HFS+/HFSX, ReFS, APFS, ext2, ext3, ext4 and btrfs.
+It can both scan and manage partitions in these formats.

 Finding files with DMDE Free Edition

 Launching DM Disk Editor and Data Recovery Software prompts the Select Disk/Task dialogue, also available in the Disk menu.
 From here, you select the device to scan, then click OK.

 We were pleased to see that helpful 'hints' appeared next to each of the main options upon launch.
 You can click on each hint to display the next one.
 This happened each time we loaded the utility, which could prove annoying to experienced users especially as there's no obvious way to turn the hints off.